 The exploration of density is well underway as a “many-to-many” effort filled with pathways to full human potential without damage to others or our host – the earth.
 The horror of inaction is intolerable.
 The time for change is now; otherwise, bring on the whimpering.

 You already know this is a free book, but the price of “free” in the ideas presented is to get your membership in one of two ideas such as the following:

-- Take membership in the idea of a world where the number of people per square mile is low, or very low and you will help it stay low.
+- Take membership in a world where the number of people per square mile is low, or very low, and you will help it stay low.

-- Take membership in an urban world where the number of people per square mile is high, or very high and you will help it grow.
+- Take membership in an urban world where the number of people per square mile is very high, and you will help it grow.

-Membership will support a self-sustaining wilderness or a resilient and eventually a city that does no damage.
+Membership will support a self-sustaining wilderness or resilient cities that do no damage.
 By accepting this initial bifurcation, a dialogue focused on mutual interest begins.

 - People in dense cities will exhibit the desire and resources to improve the physical and psychological structures of dense urban life continuously.